Choose the Best Hiking Shoe

 Choosing the best hiking shoe is critical in hiking.
 If not taken seriously, this little accessory can make or break your trip and sometimes, it can cost lives.
 Purchasing hiking shoes needs careful consideration of details such as type of trails, foot size and shape, price, and design.
 Here are some of the most effective tips to help you choose the best hiking shoe to use in the wilderness.

-- 1Know your size, and it is important to determine its conversion from the different manufacturer's origin.It is a standard rule to know your size in figure, not just by fitting shoes in the department store.
+- 1It is a standard rule to know your size in figure, not just by fitting shoes in the department store.
 There are also variations when you are buying shoes from the US, UK, or Japan as they follow different sizing systems.
-For example, a size 9 US shoe is size 42 and 27 to UK and Japan respectively.Advertisement
+For example, a size 9 US shoe is size 42 and 27 to UK and Japan respectively.Know your size, and it is important to determine its conversion from the different manufacturer's origin.Advertisement

-- 2Sizes vary between men and women.Hiking shoes are technical footwear, just like running or biking shoes.
+- 2Hiking shoes are technical footwear, just like running or biking shoes.
 They serve a primary purpose; that is why it important to use them only on the trails.
 Shoes are also either gender-specific.
-Make sure to ask the sales agent whether you are buying the perfectly-fit shoe for you.Advertisement
+Make sure to ask the sales agent whether you are buying the perfectly-fit shoe for you.Sizes vary between men and women.Advertisement

-- 6Choose the ideal external membrane suited for the weather of your destination.Mesh outer layers are easy to dry and are best to be used in river crossings.
+- 6Mesh outer layers are easy to dry and are best to be used in river crossings.
 On the other hand, leather-like materials are ideal if you are taking a muddy or rocky trail.
-This adds additional support and protection for your feet.Advertisement
+This adds additional support and protection for your feet.Choose the ideal external membrane suited for the weather of your destination.Advertisement

 - Know the anatomy of your hiking shoes and research how you can take advantage of each feature.